modm-io/modm/src/modm/communication/amnb/module.md

 is full.

-Requests `node.request<ReturnType=void>(id, args)` must be made from within a protothread, since they can take some time.
+Requests `node.request<ReturnType=void>(id, args)` must be made from within a fiber, since they can take some time.
 The response is a `modm::amnb::Result` object, which contains the result, system error and user error.

 Note that if a request returns a user error type, you must define it as `node.request<ReturnType, UserErrorType>(id, args)` and then explicitly check